codeallyio/cTask/README.md

 ### Business Travel Analyzer

  Your company workers are very often on business trip.
+Each trip is shorter than 168 hours.
 You want to know when exactly and how much time they spend on it.

  Implement a function that will analyze array of travel data